Skip to main content

 ALEC Study

-The Amplifying the Lived Experiences of Community Health Workers (ALEC), led by Chidinma Ibe, PhD in collaboration with the National Association of Community Health Workers, centered around the lived experiences of community health workers (CHWs) working in Baltimore City.
+The Amplifying the Lived Experiences of Community Health Workers (ALEC), led by Chidinma Ibe, PhD in collaboration with the Maryland Community Health Workers Association (MDCHWA), centered around the lived experiences of community health workers (CHWs) working and/or living in Baltimore City.
 The study consisted of four cohorts of CHWs, who met over a series of 5 months.
 Throughout the span of the study, participants took photos that reflected their experiences as CHWs, with a focus on the social determinants of health (SDOH) faced by CHWs and their clients.
 During each meeting, the participants shared their photos and participated in facilitated discussions about the images.

 The ALEC study contributed to an exhibit entitled More Than Conquerors: A Monument for Community Health Workers of Baltimore, Maryland 2021–2022 which will be on display at the Baltimore Museum of Art November 3, 2024 to March 23, 2025.